rawfurrahman1423/github-tutorial/README.md

 ###Steps for Initial setup:
 1. make a Github account
-2. find the SSH key of the Git and
+2. find the SSH key of the Git and us to connect to the github
+3. copy and paste the SSH key into the github (it can start with ssh-rsa)
+4. Then you will need to connect your username and yoru email to github though
+git.
+5.

 ---